-Images of Research applications
+Images of Research Exhibition

 Why should I enter?

-Entries to the Images of Research exhibition can be in any number of different forms - it might be a depiction of data taken directly from your work, it might be a photograph that is representative of your project, or it might be artwork of your own creation.
+Entries to the Images of Research exhibition can be in any number of different forms - it might be a depiction of data taken directly from your work, it might be a photograph that is representative of your project or it might be artwork of your own creation.
 At the bottom of this page you will find links to the previous Images of Research competition entries that may give you some inspiration.

 How to apply